-PUTTING LEARNING ON DISPLAY: SUMMIT PUBLIC SCHOOLS' STUDENT DASHBOARDS PERSONALIZE LEARNING
+PUTTING LEARNING ON DISPLAY: SUMMIT HILLS PUBLIC SCHOOLS' STUDENT DASHBOARDS PERSONALIZE LEARNING

-Each morning, students at Summit Public Schools connect to their Personalized Learning Plans by using their devices.
+Each morning, students at Summit Public Schools connect to their Personalized Learning Plans (PLP) by using their devices.
 Here, students find both their short-term and long-term project views, the materials they need to complete their projects, and just-in-time formative feedback to improve their individual learning, all in one location.
 Using a color-coded system, each project is linked explicitly with the associated content knowledge standards, and students can see the progress they have made toward those standards as well as areas in which they need more practice.
+Summit Public Schools invited 19 other schools to try out the PLP through a program called "Summit Basecamp."
+Educators at partner organizations are given opportunities to explore in-depth the capabilities of the PLP and are provided additional resources to develop a personalized learning environment in their schools.

 This automated feedback and work management system gives students easy access and greater control over their learning and frees educators to spend more time teaching and less time on administrative and organizational tasks.
 "It was really difficult to track where my students were on their progress towards meeting a learning objective and giving them timely feedback," says Elizabeth Doggett, a teacher at Summit Public Schools.
-"Often I would take student work home over the weekend, but by the time I got through giving them all feedback, it would be too late for them to make meaningful changes."22
+"Often I would take student work home over the weekend, but by the time I got through giving them all feedback, it would be too late for them to make meaningful changes."21

 With the Personalized Learning Plan system, students have the formative feedback they need in real time, and their educators, such as Doggett, are able to plan and execute differentiated instruction more efficiently and effectively so that all of her students can succeed.
 Students also are benefiting individually from the student-facing side of the Personalized Learning Plan.
 Educators have taken notice of how these plans promote student agency and motivation.
-"Students should be able to access what they need at the moment they need it, and we provide the resources so that they can do that," says Jon Deane, the former chief information officer of Summit Public Schools.23
+"Students should be able to access what they need at the moment they need it, and we provide the resources so that they can do that," says Jon Deane, the former chief information officer of Summit Public Schools.22

 Doggett sums up the effect of implementing the Personalized Learning Plan, saying, "It makes the students' lives so much easier.
-It makes me a better teacher, and it makes them more successful students."24
+It makes me a better teacher, and it makes them more successful students."23